Published 2009; Updated 2013 and 2018

 The STERIS System 1E (SS1E) liquid chemical sterilant processing system can be used to process reusable heat-sensitive devices such as endoscopes and their accessories that cannot be processed using thermal methods.
 SS1E uses the S40 chemical sterilant, a peracetic acid germicide along with tap water that has been filtered and exposed to ultraviolet rays to minimize bioburden.
 A device processed using SSIE is considered to be liquid chemically sterilized.
-The processed devices should be used immediately or stored in a manner similar to that of high level disinfected endoscopes.
+If these items are packaged appropriately, the items can be stored sterile for use at a later date.

 - Hydrogen peroxide

 A premixed, ready-to-use chemical that contains 7.5 percent hydrogen peroxide (Sporox™ and EndoSpor) is FDA-approved for HLD (30 minute soak at room temperature).
 This solution may be used in manual or automated reprocessing protocols.
 The solution is highly acidic, and most flexible cystoscope manufacturers recommend against using acidic products due to potential damage to the instrument.
 Users should check with their cystoscope manufacturer for specific recommendations.